gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Considerations on Key Management {#key-management-considerations}

-When the Association is in PROTECTION INITILIZATION state, in-band key management shall exploit SCTP DATA chunk with the SCTP-DTLS PPID (see {{iana-payload-protection-id}}) that will be sent unencrypted.
+When the Association is in PROTECTION INITILIZATION state, in-band key management MAY exploit SCTP DATA chunk with the SCTP-DTLS PPID (see

-When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management shall exploit SCTP DATA chunk that will be protected by the Protection Operator and encapsulated in DTLS chunks.
+{{iana-payload-protection-id}}) for message transfer that will be sent unencrypted.

-In-band key management shall use a dedicated SCTP-DTLS Payload Protocol Identifier assigned by IANA.
+When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to exploit SCTP DATA chunk for message transmission that will be protected by the DTLS 1.3 protected and encapsulated in DTLS chunks.

 ## Consideration on T-valid {#t-valid-considerations}

-The timer T-Valid supervises initializations that depend on how the handshake is specified for the Protection Engine and also on the characteristics of the transport network.
+The timer T-Valid supervises initializations that depend on how the handshake is specified for the key establishment used for the DTLS 1.3 chunk and also on the characteristics of the transport network.

 This specification recommends a default value of 30 seconds for T-valid.